Skip to main content

 Key Fields

-• data.deviceData - Device fingerprint information
+• metadata - Device fingerprint and signup history

 Handling Results